JaY-III/COMP1020/README.md

 ### Our project aims to:

     Track projects and Tenders.
-    Contactors bids placed, and awardaed contracts
+    Contactors bids placed, and awarded contracts
     Project budgets
     Scalability to per unique needs
     Provide ease of access
-    Custon Queries creation for the information you require.
+    Custom Queries creation for the information you require.

 ### Our project currently can not provide: